 While the sensitivity of low bias voltages to \ce{Ru}-derived density of states~\cite{Jovic2021} explains point (i), point (ii) requires a more detailed examination: Applying a 2D fast Fourier transform (FFT) to the quasi-periodic modulation observed in the STM topography [Fig.\ref{fig:Moire}(a)] reveals additional peaks within the first Brillouin zone [Fig.~\ref{fig:Moire}(b)], that are inconsistent with the \ce{RuO2(110)} lattice alone.
-However, these can be rationalized by a (structurally and/or electronically induced) modulation of the \ce{RuO2(110)} surface charge density by the underlying \ce{Ru(0001)} substrate, $\rho(\vb{r}) = \rho_{\ce{RuO2}}(\vb{r}) \times \rho_{\ce{Ru}}(\vb{r})$, where each density modulation conforms to the respective reciprocal lattice vectors $\vb{G}_{\ce{RuO2}}$ and $\vb{G}_{\ce{Ru}}$.
-Parametrizing the atomic scattering factor $f(\vb{G}_{\ce{RuO2}}) = \sum_{j=1}^{4} a_i \exp(-b_i G^2)$ of the \ce{Ru} atoms within the \ce{RuO2} layer according to Ref.~\cite{Peng1999}, and setting $f(G_{\ce{Ru}}) = 1$ for simplicity, the resulting moiré structure factor is given by:
+These are rationalized by the incommensurate lattice of the underlying \ce{Ru(0001)} substrate, which imprints a moiré potential on the \ce{RuO2(110)} surface~\cite{Kim2000,Kim2001a} [see inset of Fig.~\ref{fig:Moire}(c)].
+This induces a surface charge density modulation that can be expressed in terms of a moiré structure factor~\cite[Sec.~S3]{supp}: